 Sunscreen is essential |

-Skin with accelerated turnover is sensitive to UV rays.
+Skin with accelerated cell turnover is sensitive to UV rays.
 Don't forget sunscreen the next day. |

 |

-Caution for melasma |
+Caution for Melasma |

-Overuse of tretinoin for melasma can worsen it.
-Use according to your doctor's instructions. |
+Excessive use of tretinoin for melasma can worsen it.
+Use under the guidance of a doctor. |

 Frequently Asked Questions (FAQ)

-Q. Can dark spots be treated without laser?
+Q. Can spots be treated without laser?

 -

-Online booking or walk-in
+Online appointment, or walk-in directly

 Reception and filling out the medical questionnaire